Robby Ashford: South Carolina

 On January 16, 2024, Ashford announced that he would transfer to South Carolina.
 Ashford made his Gamecocks debut in week 2 against Kentucky.
 In week 4 against Akron, Ashford made his first start of the season replacing LaNorris Sellers who was injured the previous week against LSU.
 Ashford was 15-of-21 passing for 243 yards and two touchdowns while rushing for 133 yards and a touchdown in the 50–7 victory.
 On the season he appeared in eight games (one start) while completing 23-of-32 passes for 324 yards and two touchdowns.
 He added another 227 yards on the ground over 41 rushes and had two touchdowns.

 On December 10, 2024, Ashford announced that he would enter the transfer portal for the third time.

 Wake Forest

 On January 5, 2025, Ashford decided to transfer to Wake Forest.
 He was named the teams starting quarterback over Deshawn Purdie headed into the season opener against Kennesaw State.
 Against the Owls, Ashford completed 20-of-28 passes for 218 yards.
 Ashford added 42 rushing yards and a touchdown in the 10–9 victory.
+Ashford was named MVP of the 2026 Duke's Mayo Bowl.